BartoszDadok/TrailLandingPage/README.md

    ```sh
    npm run dev
    ```
-   After runnning this command you will see the **Trail** landing page.
+   After running this command you will see the **Trail** landing page.

 ### Local installation - Dashboard